Hridoy-Jomadder/Hridoy-Jomadder/README.md

 <h1 align="center">Hi 👋, I'm Hridoy Jomadder</h1>
 <h3 align="center">A passionate web developer from Bangladesh.</h3>
+<p>I am a fast learner and eager to explore new technologies.
+An advocate of agile Web development, Web design, teamwork, and clean code.
+Able and ready to think outside the box.<br>

+I'm a well-organized person very passionate and dedicated to my work.
+I'm used to always finishing my work until the end.<br>

+I never give up.
+I prefer to keep learning, continue challenging myself, and do interesting things that matter.
+I like to develop expertise in a number of areas over the course of my life and I am always open for new opportunities.</p>

 - 🔭 I’m currently working on **Star**